 Carrie Vaughn is the author of the New York Times bestselling series of novels about a werewolf named Kitty.
-She's written several other novels, as well as upwards of 70 short stories.
-She's a contributor to the Wild Cards series edited by George R.R.
+She's written several other novels and is a contributor to the Wild Cards series, edited by George R.R.
 Martin.

-Debbie Viguié is the New York Times bestselling Author of the Wicked series and three dozen other novels.
-Debbie writes thrillers including The Psalm 23 Mysteries, the Witch Hunt trilogy, and the Kiss trilogy.
-Debbie also plays a recurring character on the science outreach show, Doctor Geek's Laboratory.
+Debbie Viguié is the New York Times bestselling author of the Wicked series and three dozen other novels, including The Psalm 23 Mysteries, the Witch Hunt trilogy, and the Kiss trilogy.
+She also plays a recurring character onDoctor Geek's Laboratory.

 Dr. Scott Viguié

 Dr. Scott Viguié is an archaeologist, novelist, actor, and creator of Doctor Geek's Laboratory, a STEM outreach program exploring science fiction concepts and relating them to scientific breakthroughs.
-He created "Doctor Geek’s Science Fair," a traveling show combining elements of a science fair and a science fiction convention.

 Jean Marie Ward